 - The monitors connect to a multimedia system to improve your gaming experience.

 - The set of speakers are also great for DJ setups for practicing purposes.

-The best features we found in the Mackie CR3:
+The best BENEFITS we found from the Mackie CR3: X

 - A great option when you have a SMALL studio that you need to equip with monitors.